 I approach every interaction with my clients from an open, positive, compassionate, and empowering perspective.
 That means I look for, celebrate, and value your unique strengths, courage, accomplishments, and limitless potential.
 I view each of my clients as worthy, complex, and capable of achieving their own individual goals and dreams.

 THE BEST WAY TO ESCAPE FROM A PROBLEM IS TO SOLVE IT

-Through Essential Interpersonal Solutions, clients of all ages can work with me toward identifying and overcoming their social, emotional, personal, interpersonal, spiritual, or professional challenges and work toward accomplishing their specific goals in a safe and supportive atmosphere of understanding and growth, facilitated through either a coaching or consulting approach.
+Through Essential Interpersonal Solutions, clients of all ages can work with me toward identifying and overcoming their social, emotional, personal, interpersonal, educational, spiritual, or professional challenges and work toward accomplishing their specific goals in a safe and supportive atmosphere of understanding and growth, facilitated through either a coaching or consulting approach.

 Coaching may be a good fit for clients who prefer participating in a collaborative relationship where the coach and client are perceived as equals.
 As the coach, I recognize you as the expert in your own life and I assist you in finding the answers within yourself, emphasizing an inward-focused approach to achieving your goals.